ETERNA-earkiv/ETERNA/documentation/FAQ.md

 # Frequently Asked Questions

-Frequent questions that are asked by RODA users and their answers.
+Frequent questions that are asked by ETERNA users and their answers.

 Do you have a burning question that is not here?
-Just [create an issue](https://github.com/keeps/roda/issues/new) on GitHub and mark it with a "question" label.
+Just [create an issue](https://github.com/ETERNA-earkiv/ETERNA/issues/new) on GitHub and mark it with a "question" label.

 ## Viewers

-### Can we preview files directly on the Web interface of RODA?
+### Can we preview files directly on the Web interface of ETERNA?

 The system comes with a few predefined viewers for certain standard formats (e.g. PDF, images, HTML 5 multimedia formats, etc.).